Welcome to PromoSuite Production, we're excited you're here!

 Phase 2: User Training

-Our goal is for you to gain an understanding of "how to" use the feature set, within the context of your entity/need, in order to execute your tasks in an efficient, effective manner.
+Our goal is for you to gain an understanding of "how to" use the feature set, within the context of your entity/need, to execute your tasks in an efficient, effective manner.

 Training is broken into three sessions (with additional sessions scheduled if needed).
 The first session focuses only on PromoSuite Production and is led by one or more of our product experts.
 The second and third sessions are joint trainings that cover the "end to end" integration and are led by PromoSuite & WideOrbit staff.